For cPanel & WHM version 64

 files directories.
 When you back up the entire MySQL directory, the backup stores its contents in the

-Can I run backups on a mounted filesystem?
+Can I run backups to locally mounted remote filesystems?

-noexec parameter by default whenever it mounts.
+noexecoption by default.
 To do so, edit the

-To configure a mountable filesystem that will automatically use
+To configure a mountable file system that automatically uses the

 The example above describes the following configuration options: